-Too Dumb to Live: The Hydra (Pronounced Hedra for some reason.) in Herkules, how does Herkules beat it? he tells the heads that the middle one regrows, that the middle Hydra head is immortal, how do they test to see whether or not it is actually immortal? by dumping themselves into a nearby Volcano of course which instantly kills them.
+Too Dumb to Live: The Hydra (Pronounced Hedra for some reason.) in Hercules.
+How does Hercules beat it?
+He tells the heads that the middle one regrows and that the middle Hydra head is immortal.
+How do they test to see whether or not it is actually immortal? by dumping themselves into a nearby Volcano of course which instantly kills them.

 The Unpronounceable: The name of one of the major characters in the Dalmatians series is Tüpfelchen.
 Tüpfelchen's name is pronounced many different times throughout the cartoons.
 Among these are "tu-full-shin", "tu-foo-jin", "ta-vulchin", and other weird pronunciations.
 The correct pronunciation, "toop-full-chin," is rarely used.